mikelking/wpcfg/README.md

 # WordPress Configurator

 - So with this we now have a common config system for WordPress.
-It relies on the Set EnvIF being properly set in your Apache (httpd.conf) or vhost config.
+It relies on the Set Env being properly set in your Apache (httpd.conf) or vhost config.
 Assuming you had a vhost like the following:

 ```
 <VirtualHost *:80>